aznp17/Nessus-Lab-Assessments/README.md

 **Environment:** Mixed-OS Home Lab Network (Linux/QNAP, Windows, Network Infrastructure)

 ## 1. Project Overview
-This repository documents the vulnerability management lifecycle across a segmented network environment.
-The goal is to identify security flaws in different classes of devices (Storage, Compute, Network), prioritize them based on CVSS scores, and apply vendor-specific hardening.
+This project documents the end-to-end vulnerability management lifecycle within my personal home network.
+Using Nessus, I perform comprehensive credentialed and non-credentialed scans to identify security weaknesses across diverse device classes, including storage (NAS), compute (PCs/VMs), and networking hardware.

+The primary objective is to harden the environment by:

+Discovery: Mapping all active assets and services within the local subnet.

+Assessment: Analyzing vulnerabilities and prioritizing remediation based on CVSS scores and exploitability.

+Remediation: Applying firmware updates, OS patches, and configuration hardening to eliminate identified risks.

+Verification: Re-scanning to ensure patches were successful and the attack surface has been reduced.

 ## 2. Asset Assessments